 The above approach is a sensible one which is also logical and clear to mark.
 Therefore, it is an approach that the SBR examining team recommends that you follow when answering similar such questions.

-The accounting considerations of a pandemic or other natural disaster
+The accounting implications of a global pandemic or other natural disaster

-The Covid-19 pandemic is an example of a natural disaster which has undoubtedly had an impact on the financial reporting practices of many entities in different business contexts.
-Indeed, many entities are experiencing conditions that are often associated with a significant economic downturn.
-However, there is no one particular IFRS standard that is more relevant than any other.
+A global pandemic undoubtedly has an impact on the financial reporting practices of many entities in different business contexts.
+Indeed, many entities, during a global pandemic, experience conditions that are often associated with a significant economic downturn.
+However, there is no particular IFRS Accounting Standard that is more relevant than any other.

-The SBR examining team has often commented that candidates incorrectly think that only one IFRS standard can be used to provide an answer to an exam question scenario.
-Such an approach is likely to produce a response that is very narrow in its consideration of the issues applicable to the exam question scenario.
-By using the context of the Covid-19, the following table demonstrates the wide number of IFRS standards that are impacted by this pandemic which would also apply to other situations like economic downturns.
+The SBR examining team has often commented that candidates incorrectly think that only one IFRS Accounting Standard can be used to provide an answer to an exam question scenario.
+Such an approach is likely to produce a narrow response.
+The following table demonstrates the range of accounting implications arising from a global pandemic, as well as other situations, such as economic downturns.

 Disclose uncertainties – significant judgements and sources of estimation/uncertainty need to be appropriately disclosed.
 This will also have impacts on the going concern assessments if judged material.

-If going concern is at issue consider preparation of financial statement on net realizable basis/net settlement value.
+If going concern is an issue, financial statements may need to be prepared on net realisable basis/net settlement value.

 Entities may need to reassess their practices for fixed overhead cost allocation as production levels fall materially.

-The evaluation of Covid-19 information that becomes available after the end of the reporting period but before the date of authorisation of the financial statements.
+The evaluation of pandemic information that becomes available after the end of the reporting period but before the date of authorisation of the financial statements.

-Entities will need to judge how much of the impact of Covid‑19 should be considered to arise from adjusting or non‑adjusting events given the dates when knowledge of the pandemic became known and events like travel bans, lockdowns and similar took effect.
+Entities will need to judge how much of the impact of a global pandemic arises from adjusting or non‑adjusting events given the dates when knowledge of the pandemic became known and events like travel bans, lockdowns and similar took effect.

 Falls in interest rates and plan asset portfolios may require significant adjustments requiring the services of actuaries to reflect changes in any defined benefit schemes.